flwyd/vim-conjoin/README.md

 license.
 Copyright 2020 Google LLC.
 This is not an official Google project.

-Pull requests to add line continuation support for additional filetypes are welcome, but please read the [CONTRIBUTING] document first.
+Pull requests to add line continuation support for additional filetypes are welcome, but please read the [contributing document](CONTRIBUTING.md) first.